 - Maintaining an active lifestyle.

 - Including fresh fruits and vegetables in your diet.
-Cabbage, bitter gourd, prunes, papaya, pineapple, and pomegranate, as well as herbs and spices such as Triphala, ginger, mint, cilantro, coriander, basil, ajwain, turmeric, and cumin, are especially beneficial.
+Cabbage, bitter gourd, prunes, papaya, pineapple, watermelon, and pomegranate, as well as herbs and spices such as Triphala, ginger, mint, cilantro, coriander, basil, ajwain, turmeric, and cumin, are especially beneficial.

 - Staying happy and maintaining a positive frame of mind, etc.